Kelkador/Kid-Icarus-AHK-Scripts/README.md

 Secondly, if Citra is acting strangely, check the default Citra System hotkeys.
 Ctrl + W is bound to an action by default, make sure you unbind that!

+Lastly, if a part of the script you believe is inaccurate, make sure there is as little "dead" black space in the Citra touch screen window as you can get!

 For anything else, DM or @ me on tweeter https://twitter.com/Kelkador